-Lewd & Lascivious Lawyer Defense Attorney in Ft.
-Lauderdale
+Lewd & Lascivious Defense Attorney

 Child molestation charges are among the most serious accusations a person can face.
 Every state rightfully prohibits sex acts with children and has attached strict sentencing to those offenses.
 In Florida, child molestation is covered by the state’s “lewd and lascivious” statutes.
 While child sexual molestation is vastly underreported and poses a serous risk to children, there are cases in which misguided adults make false accusations.
 Furthermore, in cases that involve children who are not yet old enough to express themselves through speech, a person may be mistakenly accused if multiple adults were in the child’s presence and the identity of the abuser is unknown.
-Regardless, a West Palm Beach attorney who is well-versed in laws relating to lewd and lascivious offenses can help individuals who have been wrongfully accused.
+Regardless, a Fort Lauderdale attorney who is well-versed in laws relating to lewd and lascivious offenses can help individuals who have been wrongfully accused.

 How do Broward County courts define it?